Thursday, December 31, 2009

 The 15th Annual Big Sit! will take place on Sunday, October 11th, in backyards and National parks all over the country.

-Bird Watcher’s Digest (a magazine I don't subscribe to, in case anyone was wondering what I'd like for Christmas), and the New Haven Bird Club.
+It is sponsored by Swarovski Optik, and hosted by Bird Watcher’s Digest (a magazine I don't subscribe to, in case anyone was wondering what I'd like for Christmas), and the New Haven Bird Club.

 The Big Sit! is an annual, international, noncompetitive birding event.
 It's free, but there are contests available to teams who register.
 Every team that observes this year's "Golden Bird" could win $500.
 The golden bird is chosen AFTER the event -- after all teams submit their lists, the bird is randomly chosen from the total list of all birds spotted.
 And if your circle listed seeing the bird, the circle will be put into a drawing.